Welcome to Owl Posting!

 Who are you?

 My name is Abhi.
-Here is my X and LinkedIn, and I live in NYC.
+Here is my X and Linkedin, and I live in NYC.

 If you’d like to contact me, send me an email at abhishaike@gmail.com or DM me on Twitter.

-Why is this blog called Owl Posting?
+How is this blog written?

 Does this blog have categories?